Mastering Format Specifications in Verilog and SystemVerilog: A Comprehensive Guide

 $display("Binary Format: %b", twelveBitReg);

-Verilog and SystemVerilog allow us to interpret ASCII codes as characters and to display strings—convenient for printing messages or data in human-readable format:
+Verilog and SystemVerilog also provide the capability to interpret ASCII codes as characters and display strings, which is invaluable for printing messages or data in a human-readable format.

 string strVal = "Hello, SystemVerilog!";